microsoft/azure-api-management-monetization/documentation/stripe-details.md

 ## API Consumer flow

+This section describes the end to end user journey that the solution is seeking to support.
+The API Consumer is typically a developer who has been tasked with integrating their organisation's own application with your API.
+The API Consumer flow therefore aims to support getting the user from the point of discovering the API, through being to consume the API, to paying for the usage.

-The Consumer flow is as follows:
+The API Consumer flow is as follows:

 1. Consumer selects sign up in the APIM developer portal.
 2. Consumer is redirected to the billing portal app to register their account (via [APIM delegation](https://docs.microsoft.com/en-us/azure/api-management/api-management-howto-setup-delegation)).